 Application Keys Derivation

 Once Alice and Bob agreed that the handshake was valid, they will compute the keys that will be used to send application data.
-First, Alice compute a 48 bytes long
+First, Alice computes a 48 bytes long

 derived_secret, a 48 bytes long